Plot Synopsis by Rose C.

 Michael looked flummoxed.
 “Sure, in theory.
 But do you know what the consequences would be if you got caught?”

 “Do you know what the consequences were for Lauren?
 Who had done absolutely nothing?”
 I whispered in a hoarse stage whisper, since I couldn’t shout in the crowded bar.
 “Sooner or later they’re coming for all of us.”

-“This isn’t about that, Mike.
+“This isn’t about that, Michael.
 You are acting like we’re still living in 2019.
 We’re not.
 This is the new world.
 Nobody is safe.”

 “I’m sorry, Michelle.
 I don’t know what you’re looking for.
 But I can’t help you.”

 “Look, Michelle.
 You should be more careful.
 Just try not to attract attention.
 You’ll be fine.”